gonzzj/to-do-app/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:5173](http://localhost:5173) with your browser to see the application.

 ## Useful commands